mkvlrn/template-nest/README.md

 ### `yarn tidy`

 Runs biome in fix mode (only [safe fixes](https://biomejs.dev/linter/#safe-fixes)) to lint and format the project.
-Not only `./src` and `./test`, but also all "loose" config files around root (js, ts, json, jsonc) or other directories.

 ### `yarn typecheck`

-Runs type checking using tsc and the `tsconfig.json` file, which is not the one used to build the project.
+Runs type checking using tsc.

 ## that tsconfig.json seems very strict and opinionated